lguibr/commitai/README.md

 ## Features

-*   🧠 **Intelligent Commit Generation**: Analyzes staged code differences (`git diff --staged`) using state-of-the-art AI models (GPT, Claude, Gemini) to create meaningful commit messages.
+*   🧠 **Intelligent Commit Generation**: Analyzes staged code differences (`git diff --staged`) using state-of-the-art AI models (Gemini, GPT, Claude) to create meaningful commit messages.
 *   📄 **Conventional Commits**: Automatically formats messages according to the Conventional Commits specification (e.g., `feat(auth): add JWT authentication`).
 This improves readability and enables automated changelog generation.
 *   📝 **Optional Explanations**: Provide a high-level description of your changes as input to guide the AI, or let it infer the context solely from the code diff.
 *   ✅ **Pre-commit Hook Integration**: Automatically runs your existing native Git pre-commit hook (`.git/hooks/pre-commit`) before generating the message, ensuring code quality and style checks pass.